pololu/zumo-32u4-arduino-library/README.md

 ## Version history

+* 1.2.0 (2020-08-07): Added a Zumo32U4IMU class that abstracts some details of the inertial sensors and supports different IMU types.
+The examples have been updated to use this class.
 * 1.1.4 (2017-07-17): Fixed a bug that caused errors from the right encoder to be reported as errors from the left encoder.
 * 1.1.3 (2016-10-12): Fixed a bug that caused the buzzer's `isPlaying` method to malfunction sometimes when link time optimization is enabled.
 Also incorporated some minor fixes to the QTRSensors and LSM303 libraries.
 * 1.1.2 (2016-03-14): Updated the Demo example so it can compile in Arduino 1.6.7.